Soccer-Rapinoe adds a goal for 2020: helping Democrats win White House

 From "smart and sharp" Elizabeth Warren, to "radical" Bernie Sanders and "charismatic" Cory Booker, Rapinoe is finding plenty to rally behind in the Democratic field.

-"I think the most important thing is to get that maniac out of the White House," Rapinoe told Reuters on Monday at Sports Illustrated's Sportsperson of the Year awards, where she was bestowed the top prize.
+"I think the most important thing is to get that maniac out of the White House," Rapinoe told Reuters on Monday at Sports Illustrated's Sportsperson of the Year awards, where she won the top prize.

-The Ballon D'or winner caught the ire of U.S. President Donald Trump during her team's World Cup run, after an expletive-punctuated clip of her saying she would not visit the White House if they won the tournament emerged before the team's quarter-final match.
+The Ballon D'or winner caught the ire of U.S. President Donald Trump after an expletive-punctuated clip emerged of her saying she would not visit the White House if her team won the World Cup.

 "Get me on the bus, get me on one of those planes," Rapinoe said.
 "I want to rile people up!
 Something about me is motivating people to do something, or people are interested.